InternetFreedomFoundation/archive/content/covid-19-fundraiser.md

 +++
-author = "Shivani Singh"
+author = 'Shivani Singh'
 date = 2020-05-04T05:01:04Z
-description = ""
+description = ''
 draft = false
-slug = "covid-19-fundraiser"
+slug = 'covid-19-fundraiser'
-summary = "The Internet Freedom  Foundation is hosting a  fundraiser to secure the salary of one staff member at  IFF for one year.\n" title = "Help fundamental rights survive Covid-19.
+summary = "The Internet Freedom  Foundation is hosting a  fundraiser to secure the salary of one staff member at  IFF for one year.\n" title = 'Help fundamental rights survive Covid-19.
 Fund Digital Rights.
-Fund IFF."
+Fund IFF.'

 +++